code-423n4/code423n4.com/README.md

 - Use mailgun private api-key for `MAILGUN_KEY`
 - Use custom or default domain from mailgun for `MAILGUN_DOMAIN`
 - Generate a kickbox API key and set `KICKBOX_API_KEY`
+- Use `BRANCH_NAME` from `.env.sample` OR optionally set it to whichever branch you are developing
+- Use `REPO` from `.env.sample` OR optionally name your repo something else and update it here
 - Use `GATSBY_MORALIS_APP_ID` and `GATSBY_MORALIS_SERVER` from `.env.sample` OR optionally set up your own moralis server and use the server url and app id from your instance.
 See instructions in documentation/MoralisInstructions.md

 ### Create repos (optional)